marcriehm/kubernetes-research/Overview.md

 solution for either).

 Kubernetes can be considered to be portable because it provides a logical application architecture which can run on any Kubernetes implementation.
-All of the major logical constructs (Kubernetes Objects) are defined at a high-enough level and are complete enough such that most applications (excepting the complex ones) can run on it with little regard for the underlying operating environment or the Kubernetes implementation itself.
+All of the major logical constructs (Kubernetes *Objects*, or *Resources*) are defined at a high-enough level and are complete enough such that most applications (excepting the complex ones) can run on it with little regard for the underlying operating environment or the Kubernetes implementation itself.
 Indeed, that abstraction is one of the foundational motivations for the system.